dart-lang/language/working/0731 - horizontal inference/feature-specification.md

-   * Horizontal inference: if generic inference is needed, and this is not the last stage, use all the type constraints gathered so far to find the constraint solution for the target function's type variables, considering bounds.
+   * Horizontal inference: if generic inference is needed, and this is not the last stage, use all the type constraints gathered so far to find the constraint solution for the target function's type variables, using the mapping from the most recent previous execution of either this step or step 3 as the "previous mapping".
 This produces an updated preliminary mapping of type parameters to type schemas.

-5. Upwards inference: if generic inference is needed, use all the type constraints gathered so far to find the **grounded** constraint solution for the target function's type variables, considering bounds.
+5. Upwards inference: if generic inference is needed, use all the type constraints gathered so far to find the **grounded** constraint solution for the target function's type variables, using the mapping from the most recent execution of step 4 as the "previous mapping".
 This produces the final mapping of type parameters to type schemas.
 Check that each type is a subtype of the bound of its corresponding type parameter.

 6. Type checking: Check that the static type of each argument is assignable to